sarl/sarl-jekyll-website/docs/official/tutorials/HolonicAuction.md

 __We need to stop the agents.__

-<importantnote> In the specification of SARL, a super-agent cannot be killed
+> **_Important Note:_** In the specification of SARL, a super-agent cannot be killed
-if there is some other agent belonging to its inner context.
+> if there is some other agent belonging to its inner context.
-Consequently, for stopping the agents, we need to stop the sub-agents before the super-agent.</importantnote>
+> Consequently, for stopping the agents, we need to stop the
+> sub-agents before the super-agent.

 #### StopAuction event